gabriela-ilinca/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.emory.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: My name is Gabriela and I am a student studying Computer Science and Economics at Emory University.
-After my first year at Emory University, I interned as a software engineer at Rainforest, a start-up financial technology company.
-I worked with a team of engineers to develop a technology for independent software vendors to em- bed payments into their product.
-My time spent at this company has taught me about the increasing demand for companies that can facilitate payments using alternative financial methods, such as Bitcoin, and has sparked my interest in learning more about cryptocurrency.

-I am currently working as a summer undergraduate researcher and work with researchers at the Bank of Canada in a project using the Bank’s proprietary yearly Bitcoin Omnibus Survey to investigate cryptocurrency ownership.
-Some of my skills include pulling data using SQL, data processing with STATA and R, creating maps and other visualizations, and communicating findings to stakeholders.

-I am a detail-oriented, highly skilled problem solver, and adaptable to working across different teams and communicating analytical findings to internal and external stakeholders.
-In my spare time, I can be found reading or teaching myself another language (and yes, this means either a spoken or programming language!).
+After my first year at Emory University.

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons